Last Updated on

-But it isn’t the aging process itself that causes this.
+But it isn’t the ageing process itself that causes this.
 Let’s look at it another way.

-As you grow older your activity levels often drop, unless you’re one of those awful retired people that takes up hiking just to irritate your sedentary friends and family.
+As you grow older your activity levels often drop, unless you’re one of those awful retired people that take up hiking just to irritate your sedentary friends and family.

 You may have picked up some injuries, or just not been able to find the time, what with family, friends, and work getting in the way.
 As a result, your strength levels will drop – something that would happen to anyone who exercises less than they did previously.

 That loss of strength and the reduction in activity can lead to a reduction in your metabolism, while muscle doesn’t burn as many calories as you’d think, losing muscle will only lead to a slower metabolic rate.

 As your activity levels drop, your energy expenditure also drops, which can lead to increased body fat.

 Increased body fat can lead to reduced testosterone as adipose tissue creates the enzyme aromatase which converts testosterone to estrogen .

 Low testosterone levels and increased body fat can affect sleep quality and duration which leads to a bad night.
 This can cause increased hunger the next day, and many people who sleep badly gain weight through bad diets.

 Poor sleep actually leads to you prioritising high-calorie foods over healthy foods.
 Bad sleep can also increase stress, which can lead to raised cortisol .